In this Article

 - Many professionals tend to use a topical anaesthetic cream on the earlobe made out of lidocaine.
 This helps in numbing the area and lessening the pain down to a simple prick.
-This needs to be applied in generous amounts, about half an hour or so before commencing with the procedure.
+This needs to be applied in generous amounts, about 15 minutes or so.

 - Another way of carrying out the same task is by making use of ice.
 Holding an ice cube on the earlobe for a long time tends to reduce the sensitivity of the nerve endings in that area for a short period of time.
 So this can be done just before the lobe is pierced with the needle.

 - Neither of the two ways can reduce the pain completely.
 So it is important to support your child and make her understand, or distract her in such a way that she doesn’t notice the pain initially.
 The pain could also develop later on as the anaesthesia wears off.
 Let her hold your hands tightly during the process and advise her to take deep breaths to calm down.